emmastyler/yoodule_plugin/README.md

 7. Create Pages folder
 8. Create a Vue file
 9. From inertia.js documentation for client side setup, paste the required code in app.js
-10. Routes can be created in web.php or custom contollers, and data passed to vue component using the inertia helper or by "use Inertia\Inertia".
+10. Routes can be created in web.php or custom controllers, and data passed to vue component using the inertia helper or by "use Inertia\Inertia".
-11. Run Npm mix watch to build static mix asset accessible in th public folder
+11. Run Npm mix watch to build static mix asset accessible in the public folder
-12. We will be using Bootsrtap for styling so run Npm install Bootstrap like so: nom install Bootstrap.
+12. We will be using Bootstrap for styling so run Npm install Bootstrap like so: nom install Bootstrap.
 13. Laravel Queue jobs will be employed here for sending data to the database.
 A detailed Setup of Queue Jobs can be found <a href="https://beyondco.de/docs/laravel-websockets/getting-started/introduction">here</a>.
 14. Laravel Websocket will also be used for real-time event monitoring and execution after which the data needed is passed to Laravel Echo in the vue Component.
 A detailed setup of Laravel Webscokects can be found <a href="https://laravel.com/docs/8.x/queues">here</a>.